arthurlormeauwall/OpenCvTester/README.md

 ## Project Status
 This project is still work in progress.
-The rendering part is fully working.
-The GUI does not exist yet.
->The main goal of this entire project is to provide an interactive way of testing Open Cv, therefore I am perfecty aware it can not be achieved without GUI.
-Since the rendering part is operational, I decided to share it anyway.
-Usage section describes how you can test it as it is now.
+What is currently missing :
+* undo/redo functionalities
+* bypass filter

 ## Usage

-To use this framework, you first have to import `FakeGui` classe from *fakeGui* package.
-Then you create a `FakeGui` object, passing the path to the image you want to work with to its constructor.
+To use this framework, you first have to import `App` classe from *guiManager* package.
+Then you create an `App` object, passing the path to the image you want to work with to its constructor.

-`FakeGui` classe provides several methods that can mimic all the messages/events the GUI will be able to send to the system; moreover it shows the final frame in a window and refresh it each time the frame is changed.

-### 1. Filters database :

-Filters are objects that you create and add to the `FiltersDataBase` object, managed by the `FakeGui` object (so you never have to deal directly with the `FiltersDataBase`).
+Filters are objects that you create and add to the `FiltersDataBase` object, managed by the `App` object (so you never have to deal directly with the `FiltersDataBase`).
 In the beginning, the filters database is empty.

 To write your own filter class you have to create a class that extends the `FilterControlledByFloat` class (`import baseClasses.filter.FilterControlledByFloat;`).